med0/blog/index.md

 ---
-title: Done is better is perfect.
+title: Done is better than perfect.
 layout: page
 ---